HagEstad Law Group, PLLC logo

 Setting up a Medicaid Asset Protection Trust involves several key steps:

-1. Consult an Experienced Attorney: Qualified estate attorneys like those at HagEstad Law Group are essential for navigating the intricate procedures involved in forming a MAPT.
+1. Consult an experienced attorney: Qualified estate attorneys like those at HagEstad Law Group are essential for navigating the intricate procedures involved in forming a MAPT.

-2. Conduct a Comprehensive Assessment of Your Assets: Doing so will help you determine which assets are eligible for transfer into the MAPT.
+2. Conduct a comprehensive assessment of your assets: Doing so will help you determine which assets are eligible for transfer into the MAPT.

-3. Draft a Trust Document: Your trust document must contain clear terms and trustee responsibilities, accompanied by an understanding of trustee duties and liabilities.
+3. Draft a trust document: Your trust document must contain clear terms and trustee responsibilities, accompanied by an understanding of trustee duties and liabilities.

-4. Fund the Trust: Transfer your assets into the MAPT to complete the setup process; this may require changes in titles or beneficiary designations.
+4. Fund the trust: Transfer your assets into the MAPT to complete the setup process; this may require changes in titles or beneficiary designations.

 To avoid potential pitfalls when establishing a MAPT, you must take care to avoid certain mistakes.
 One common error is improper funding, which happens when ineligible assets are transferred into the trust, leading to legal and financial complications.